 Sift together the flour, cocoa powder, baking soda, and baking powder into a large bowl.

 Add the oil, sugar, and vanilla to the nondairy milk mixture and stir well.
-I use my kitchenaid with the beater attachment.
+I use my stand mixer fitted with the beater attachment.

-Add the dry ingredients slowly to the wet, mixing continuously.
+Add the dry ingredients slowly to the wet ingredients, mixing continuously.
 Stop mixing when you can no longer see any dry ingredients.

 Stick a triangle piece of dreamy bar into each cupcake.